Run Your Future Trailblazer Challenge

 - Look to your coworkers with whom you are close.
 You’d be surprised how easy it is to engage people in team-bonding volunteer activities!

-- Advertise this unique opportunity on your company’s collaboration hub, such as Chatter.
+- Advertise this unique opportunity on your company’s collaboration hub, such as Slack.

 - Host an information session, where prospective volunteers can learn more about the program and why they should get involved.
 If you have the technology available, you could even set it up as a 3D printing introduction class to trigger their interest.